mtthwcarey/catalogger/README.md

 Catalogger
 book cataloger

-Wed 20 Nov 2024 03:39:48 PM PST
+Thu 21 Nov 2024 04:07:24 AM PST

+To more easily catalog a book collection.

-Uses voice recognition or natural-language text processing to catalog books into a csv file.
+Parses text or speech input, fetches metadata based on parsed input and puts metadata into a csv file.

-Better docs are in the works.
+Basic installation instructions soon to come.

 ## Credits